API Reference - Getting Started

 |---|---|---|

-order_column | string | Column name to sort by |
+order_column | string | Column name to sort by.
+Pass a comma-separated list to sort by multiple columns (EG last_name,first_name) |

 # Get all active users (active = 2) curl -X GET "https://www.yourdomain.com/api/v2/user/get?property=active&property_value=2" \ -H "X-Api-Key: your-api-key-here"